-In order to identifying invasive plants or weeds that need to be controlled/eradicated from site, the plants specified in these groups were used as a guideline.
+In order to identify invasive plants in need of controlled/eradication from site, the plants specified in these groups must be used as a guideline.

-5.1.5.
-National Environmental Management Protected Areas Act (Act No. 57 of 2003) (NEMPAA), As Amended
+National Environmental Management: Protected Areas Act, 2003 (Act No 57 of 2003)

-NEM:PAA provide for the protection and conservation of ecologically viable areas representative of South Africa's biological diversity and its natural landscapes and seascapes; for the establishment of a national register of all national, provincial and local protected areas; for the management of those areas in accordance with national norms and standards; for intergovernmental co-operation and public consultation in matters concerning protected areas; for the continued existence, governance and functions of South African National Parks; and for matters in connection therewith.
+The National Environmental Management: Protected Areas Act, 2003 (Act No 57 of 2003) (NEM:PAA) provides for the protection and conservation of ecologically viable areas representative of South Africa's biological diversity and its natural landscapes and seascapes; for the establishment of a national register of all national, provincial and local protected areas; for the management of those areas in accordance with national norms and standards; for intergovernmental co-operation and public consultation in matters concerning protected areas; for the continued existence, governance and functions of South African National Parks; and for matters in connection therewith.

-5.1.6.
-Mineral and Petroleum Resources Development Act (Act No 28 of 2002) (MPRDA, Section 37(1))
+Mineral and Petroleum Resources Development Act, 2002 (Act No 28 of 2002) (Section 37(1))